Now open source

 $ cd Turbo-Language

-$ cargo build --release --manifest-path turbo/Cargo.toml
+$ cargo build --release -p turbo-cli --manifest-path turbo/Cargo.toml

-$ ./target/release/turbo run hello.tb
+$ ./target/release/turbolang run hello.tb

 Homebrew